 During the evaluation, Dr. Vaughn reviews your symptoms and medical history and evaluates your ears, nose, and throat.
 Be sure to let Dr. Vaughn know all of your symptoms, as ear infections tend to involve your ears feeling “stuffed” or full, and any signs of congestion.

 Treatment for your ear infections depends on the results of your examination, as well as the severity and frequency of your symptoms.
 Initially, Dr. Vaughn may suggest pain medication and/or an antibiotic.
 If needed, he can also perform a procedure to suction the fluid out of the ears and then place tubes in the ears to assist with the draining process.
 An alternative to this procedure is balloon dilation of the eustachian tube.
 This can be done in the office and may allow you to avoid ear tubes by supporting your ear as it resumes its normal drainage.

 Are You Ready To Treat Your Ear Pain?

-If you have frequent ear infections, you may benefit from a visit with Dr. Vaughn at Exhale Sinus and Facial Pain Center.
+If you have frequent ear infections, you may benefit from a visit with Dr. Vaughn at Exhale Sinus, TMJ, Headache & Sleep.
 Call the office or request an appointment online today.